zubinchopra/portaldocs/portal-sdk/generated/portalfx-data-masterdetailsbrowse.md

 `<dir>\Client\V1\asterDetail\MasterDetailBrowse\ViewModels\DetailViewModels.ts`
 `<dir>\Client\V1\MasterDetail\MasterDetailBrowse\ViewModels\MasterViewModels.ts`

-The `QueryCache` and the `EntityCache` are the two types of caches that are used in this scenario.
+The `QueryCache` and the `EntityCache` are the two caches that are used in this scenario.
+The `QueryCache` caches a list of items as specified in [#querycache](#querycache).
+The `EntityCache` caches a single item, as specified in [portalfx-data-caching.md#entitycache](portalfx-data-caching.md#entitycache).

 In this scenario, the extension retrieves information from the server and displays this data across multiple blades.
 The information is a list of websites.
 The server data is cached using one of the previously-mentioned caches, and then uses that cache to display the websites across two blades.
 The first blade displays the list of websites in a grid.
 When the user activates one of those websites, a second blade is opened, and displays more details about the activated website.
 The data for both blades is located in the cache, therefore the server is not queried again when it is time to open the second blade.
 When the data in the cache is updated, that update is displayed across all blades at the same time.
 Consequently, the Portal always presents a consistent view of the data.

 <a name="master-details-browse-the-masterdetail-area-and-datacontext"></a>
 ### The MasterDetail Area and DataContext